charliekozey/022023-ph2-03-information-flow/README.md

 ## Demo: Karaoke
 Deliverables:
 - display songs and singers in lists; import data at the lowest level it's needed
-- set state of singer in singerList to toggle between singing and not singing (add microphone emoji)
+- set state of singer in singerList to show the one current karaoke singer (add microphone emoji)
 - then, make the "now playing" component functional; you have to lift state to accomplish that

+?? what's up with key on click?